Executive Order Or Memorandum? Let's Call The Whole Thing An 'Action'

 But why is the president's directive to build a wall considered an "executive order," whereas greenlighting the Keystone XL and Dakota Access pipelines are "memorandums"?
 And how is all of that different from issuing an "executive action"?

-The authority to issue executive orders and memorandums doesn't appear in the Constitution, and that's partly why the definitions are a little hazy according to the Congressional Research Service.
+The authority to issue executive orders and memorandums doesn't appear in the Constitution, and that's partly why the definitions are a little hazy, according to the Congressional Research Service.
 Nevertheless, the authority to issue both is considered an inherent aspect of presidential power.

 An order is a call for the executive branch to take a specific action or to change an existing practice, explains Phillip J. Cooper, a professor of public administration in the Hatfield School of Government at Portland State University in Portland, Ore.